-Other payables to affiliates is primarily comprised of amounts payable to NIP and NSI in relation to transfer pricing and other miscellaneous payables related to operational and administrative arrangements discussed above.
+Other assets is primarily comprised of amounts receivable from NIP, NSI, and NHA in relation to transfer pricing and other miscellaneous payables related to operational and administrative arrangements discussed above.

 5. Fair Value Measurements

 The Fair Value of Financial Instruments